alpdias/telegram-stock-bot/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

-# Telegram BOT using Python
+# Telegram bot using Python

 Python bot using the telegram API, with a python script to manage the information and perform a WebScraping to obtain information from the financial market.